michael/talk/README.md

 talk.send(["hello", "I'm Tim"]);
 ```

 Let's have our server doing some work for us by calculating the sum of some numbers.

 ```js
 talk.send(["add", [1, 5, 7]], function(err, sum) {
   console.log('And the result is: '+ sum);
 });
 ```

+Note, `Talk.send` takes an optional callback parameter that is executed once the response arrives from the server.
+This is a crucial functionality you might need in almost any application but plain websockets don't give you that.

 ## Maintaining State